SimpNick6703/Portfolio/README.md

 ## About Me

-I'm **SimpNick6703**, a passionate Full-Stack Developer with expertise in Python, JavaScript, and modern web technologies.
+I'm **SimpNick6703**, a passionate software developer with expertise in Python, JavaScript, and modern web technologies.
 I build scalable web applications, AI-powered systems, and automation tools with a focus on creating user-centric solutions.

 **Contact Information:**
 - **Email**: [harshluhaa@gmail.com](mailto:harshluhaa@gmail.com)